1927–28 Yorkshire Cup

-The 1927–28 Yorkshire Cup tournament was the 20th occasion on which the competition had been held.
+The 1927–28 Yorkshire Cup tournament was the 20th occasion on which the Yorkshire Cup competition had been held.
 Dewsbury won the trophy by beating Hull F.C. in the final by the score of 8–2.
 The match was played at Headingley, Leeds, now in West Yorkshire.
 The attendance was 21,700 and receipts were £1,466.
 This was Dewsbury's second triumph in a three-year period having last won the trophy in 1925–26.

 Background

 The Rugby Football League's Yorkshire Cup competition was a knock-out competition between (mainly professional) rugby league clubs from the county of Yorkshire.
 The actual area was at times increased to encompass other teams from outside the county such as Newcastle, Mansfield, Coventry, and even London (in the form of Acton & Willesden.
 The Rugby League season always (until the onset of "Summer Rugby" in 1996) ran from around August-time through to around May-time and this competition always took place early in the season, in the Autumn, with the final taking place in (or just before) December (The only exception to this was when disruption of the fixture list was caused during, and immediately after, the two World Wars).